The 5 Stages of Compliance Drift (and How to Know Where You Stand)

 Stage 1: Setup

 At some point, your organization got serious about IT security and compliance.
-Maybe you brought in an IT provider.
-Maybe you completed a risk assessment or went through an audit.
-Maybe you updated your policies, trained your staff, and implemented new software.
+Maybe it was when you brought in an IT provider.
+Maybe it was when you completed a risk assessment or went through an insurance audit.
+Whenever it was, you updated your policies, trained your staff, and implemented new software.

-You were compliant.
-Genuinely and thoroughly.
-And that was real, the work was done, the documentation existed, and if an auditor had walked in that week, you would have been in good shape.
+And you were compliant— genuinely and thoroughly compliant.
+If an auditor had walked in that week, you would have been in good shape.

 Stage 1 is where every organization wants to live permanently.
-The challenge is that staying there requires ongoing effort; and that's where things start to slip.
+The challenge is that staying there requires ongoing effort.
+Like any system in our universe, entropy happens unless we actively fight back.

 Stage 2: Assumption

-After Stage 1, things run smoothly.
-IT works.
-Audits pass.
-Staff doesn't call with compliance questions.
-The systems are doing their job.
+After Stage 1, everything IT runs smoothly, because the systems are doing their job.

 This is where assumption sets in.
-Not negligence, assumption.
-The reasonable belief that what was true yesterday is still true today.
-That the controls you set up are still active.
-That the policies you documented still match current regulations.
-That the vendor who has access to your system is still operating under the same terms.
+This isn't negligence, it's mere assumption: the reasonable belief that what was true yesterday is still true today.
+You assume that the controls you set up are still active, that the policies you documented still match current regulations, and that the vendor who has access to your system is still operating under the same terms.

 The assumption phase isn't a failure.
 It's a natural response to the absence of visible problems.
 The danger is that compliance doesn't announce when it expires.